Ed’s Emporium Art Glass Studio Since 1981

-Ed’s Emporium has been creating original glass work since 1981.
-We work directly with architects,
+Ed’s Emporium Art Glass Studio has been creating original glass work since 1981.
+We work

-after the project.
-Leaded glass, sandblasting, texturing, fusing/kiln work, mosaic and painting are
+Leaded glass, sandblasting, texturing, fusing/kiln work, mosaic & painting are processes

 Is Art Glass only for new homes?

-design and atmosphere.
-Art glass may be placed in front of existing glass or integrated into insulated
+home, adding design and atmosphere.
+Art glass may be placed in front of existing glass or

 How much does Art Glass cost?

-The cost is determined by square footage, complexity, and the techniques required to achieve the
+The cost is determined both by square footage, complexity and the techniques required to

 What is the process for ordering custom glass work?

-We understand that ordering custom art glass is a new experience for many, so we like to make sure
+We understand that ordering custom art glass is new experience for many, so we like to

-We are a local company providing custom art glass products that are not found in a catalog.
+We are a local company providing custom art glass products not found in a catalog.
 Large

 We look forward to serving you,